Cranberry French Toast Casserole

-Try make-ahead French Toast this holiday season!
-Seasonal and super flavorful, Cranberry Overnight French Toast is a lovely breakfast or brunch idea for any size gathering.
-Starring fresh cranberries, this French toast can be made the night ahead for easy entertaining and less stress the morning of.
-Paired with a homemade cranberry syrup, Cranberry Overnight French Toast is the perfect breakfast for Christmas morning or any holiday gathering!
+Try make-ahead French Toast casserole during the holiday season!
+Seasonal and bursting with flavor, Cranberry Overnight French Toast is a lovely breakfast or brunch idea for any size gathering.
+Bursting with fresh cranberries and topped with a homemade cranberry syrup, this is the perfect breakfast for Christmas or beyond.

 Cranberries.